This page describes a Guided Search feature in Vertex AI Search for retail conversational search.

 Evaluate lets you preview the serving experience by running a test search and testing your questions against displayed facets.
 This part of the console provides you with a preview of your serving experience with conversational search.

-To do so, find this module under the SEARCH or BROWSE in the Evaluate page of the Search for Retail console.
+To do so, find this module under the Search or Browse tabs in the Evaluate page of the Search for Retail console.

 This section describes how to use the generative question API to integrate the conversational search API into your UI, manage the generative questions, and serve the feature on your site.